keesvv/idevicecrackr/README.md

 Of course you don't want to stay with the default password, but if you do, you can simply skip this step.
 To change the root password, open `MTerminal` or `Terminal` from your Homescreen.

-Then, simply type `su passwd` and enter the default password, which is `alpine` without any capital letters.
+Then, simply type `su root` and enter the default password, which is `alpine` without any capital letters.
+Once you have root access, type in `passwd`.

 Now you can change your password to whatever you like.
 Remember: this password is used for the connection!